 DIAL TONE PICTURES

-Dial Tone Pictures, based in New York City, was formed in 2008 by three filmmakers and old friends-- Max Azulay, Matt Porter, and Phil Primason.
-Our short film “More Perfect Union” (2011) competed at the DeadCenter Film Festival in Oklahoma City, Seattle’s True Independent Film Festival, and was shown as part of the NewFilmmakers screening series at the Anthology Film Archives on the Lower East Side.
-We are currently producing a series of short comedies for the web, released monthly on the “Shorts” section of our site.
+Dial Tone Pictures, based in New York City, was formed in 2008 by three filmmakers and old friends—Max Azulay, Matt Porter, and Phil Primason.
+Their first feature film, "5 DOCTORS" (2017), will be be premiering later this year.
+Their short film “MORE PERFECT UNION” (2011), a thirty-minute comedy, competed at the DeadCenter Film Festival in Oklahoma City, Seattle’s True Independent Film Festival, and was shown as part of the NewFilmmakers screening series at the Anthology Film Archives on the Lower East Side.
+Dial Tone’s subsequent films, a series of sub-ten minute character-based comedies, were shot in a period of nine months and featured a community of emerging and veteran talent, including comedian Leo Allen (Comedy Bang!
+Bang!, Comedy Central Presents), Mark Blum (Desperately Seeking Susan), E.J.
+Bonilla (“Revenge”, Four), and Kevin O’Rourke (Boardwalk Empire).
+Dial Tone’s most recent film “FIRST TIME” (2012), was screened as an official selection of the L.A.
+Comedy Festival.

-Experienced as both a writing team and, working with a large pool of talented collaborators, an in-house production team, we have worked primarily in the field of character-based narrative comedy.
-Our approach is influenced in part by comedy institutions like the Upright Citizens Brigade and The Onion, where we cut our teeth studying and working.
-Mostly, though, we aim to tell accessible, well-crafted stories that might make you laugh or remind you of home.
+Dial Tone makes its living in the field of character-based narrative comedy.
+With an approach influenced in part by past experiences working with comedy institutions like the Upright Citizens Brigade and The Onion, Dial Tone aims to tell accessible, well-crafted stories that make you laugh, hit you in the gut, and remind you of home.

-Experienced as both a writing team and, working with a large pool of talented collaborators, an in-house production team, we have worked primarily in the field of character-based narrative comedy.
-Our approach is influenced in part by comedy institutions like the Upright Citizens Brigade and The Onion, where we cut our teeth studying and working.
-Mostly, though, we aim to tell accessible, well-crafted stories that might make you laugh or remind you of home.
+Dial Tone makes its living in the field of character-based narrative comedy.
+With an approach influenced in part by past experiences working with comedy institutions like the Upright Citizens Brigade and The Onion, Dial Tone aims to tell accessible, well-crafted stories that make you laugh, hit you in the gut, and remind you of home.

 -